The engine that powers sustainable organisations

 The GHG Protocol is an accounting standard to measure and report greenhouse gas emissions and is the basis for Scope 1, 2, and 3 classification.

-Several factors influence the decision to use certain reporting standards over others.
+Several factors influence the decision to use certain sustainability reporting standards over others.
 These factors determine which framework you should choose:

 Growing concerns about climate accountability and the role of business in national low-carbon blueprints are prompting new legislation on climate disclosures, and with it, the development of climate reporting standards.
 Climate reporting is a new tool to assess and disclose climate-related risks and opportunities.